• Skip to primary navigation

 4. Fear of workplace repercussions

-Police Officers’ Mental Health Problems and Needs
+What are Police Officers’ Mental Health Problems and Needs?

 Many studies have shown that the incidence of multiple forms of mental illness among police officers is higher than in civilians.
 Police officers with mental illness (including alcohol abuse, PTSD and depression) can suffer devastating consequences.
 These include diminished capacity at work and, tragically, increased suicide risk.
 Depression in police officers tends to increase their sense of hopelessness, the lead predictor for suicide.
 The current climate of anti-police sentiment and overt violence toward law enforcement can exacerbate this hopelessness.